kelvinch9/Cat-Game/README.md

 You will see a game over screen that displays your score and the high score. \
 If you would like to replay the game, you may do so by pressing "Enter". \
-High scores will only be saved if you choose to replay the game, if you exit the window, the memory is erased.
+High scores will only be saved if you choose to replay the game; if you exit the window, the memory is erased.